Brcb

 Input

 The type is BrcbRepeatParams.
-For details, see ${INSTALL_DIR}/include/ascendc/basic_api/interface/kernel_struct_brcb.h.
-Replace ${INSTALL_DIR} with the actual CANN component directory.
+For details about the definition, see ${INSTALL_DIR}/include/ascendc/basic_api/interface/kernel_struct_brcb.h.
+Replace ${INSTALL_DIR} with the CANN installation path.

 dstBlkStride and dstRepStride can be set by users.
 For details about the parameters, see Table 3.